6 Tips for Breaking in Ruffwear Dog Boots

 1. Work ‘Em

-When you first get the boots, work them in your hands so the sole becomes more pliable.
+When you first get the boots or shoes, work them in your hands so the sole becomes more pliable.
 Because of their weight, small dogs have a particularly hard time softening the outsole of their boots, so breaking them in with your hands can really help them become more comfortable, quickly.

 2. Take it Slow